universal-model/universal-model/README.md

 * Views contain NO business logic
 * There can be multiple interchangable views that use same part of model
 * A new view can be created to represent model differently without any changes to model
+* View technology can be changed without changes to the model

 ## Clean UI Code directory layout